saqrelfirgany/saqrelfirgany/README.md

 <br/>

-Kuwaiti retail brand — **5K+ products** across fashion and sports with loyalty program.
+Kuwaiti retail brand — **5K+ products** across fashion and sports with a loyalty program.

 **What I Built:**
 - Product catalog with advanced filtering and size guide